spectrum-health-systems/Tingen-Transmorger/docs/man/Transmorger-Databases.md

 The **MasterDb**:

 - is also named `transmorger.db`
-- should be located where that all end-users have access to (recommended)
+- should be located where all end-users have access
-- is only accessed when building/rebuilding the database in *Admin mode*
+- is only modified when building/rebuilding the database in *Admin mode*
 - is always the most up-to-date version of the Transmorger database

 **Fun fact**: End-users will probably never see the MasterDb!